Relative Entropy via Distribution of Observables: Classical Divergences

-In this section, we recall a few facts about the R\'enyi divergence in the setting of classical probability.
-We refer to the survey article \cite{Erven-Harremos-2014} for the following definitions and results which we state in this subsection.
-The results we need from \cite{Erven-Harremos-2014} are repeated here for the ease of the reader.
-If $\mu$ and $\nu$ are two positive measures on a measure space $(X,\mathcal{F})$, then $\nu$ is said to be absolutely continuous with respect to $ \mu$ and we write $\nu\ll \mu$, if for every $E\in \mathcal{F}$ such that $\mu (E) = 0$, then $\nu(E) = 0$. \begin{defn} Let $P, Q$ be probability distributions on a measure space $(X, \mathcal{F})$.
-Let $\mu$ be any $\sigma$-finite measure such that $P\ll\mu$ and $Q\ll\mu$.
-Let $p$ and $q$ denote the Radon-Nikodym derivatives with respect to $\mu$, of $P$ and $Q$, respectively. \begin{enumerate} \item The R\'enyi divergence of order $\alpha\in (0,1)\cup (1,\infty)$ is defined as where for $\alpha>1$, we adopt the conventions $0^{1-\alpha} = \infty$ and $0\cdot \infty = 0$. \item The Kullback-Leibler divergence of $P$ from $Q$ is defined as
+In this section, we recall a few facts about the $f$-divergences and the R\'enyi divergence in the setting of classical probability.
+We refer to \cite{Liese-Vajda-2006} and the survey article \cite{Erven-Harremos-2014} for the following definitions and results which we state in this section.
+The results from \cite{Erven-Harremos-2014} which we use in this article are repeated here for the ease of the reader.
+If $\mu$ and $\nu$ are two positive measures on a measure space $(X,\mathcal{F})$, then $\nu$ is said to be absolutely continuous with respect to $ \mu$ and we write $\nu\ll \mu$, if for every $E\in \mathcal{F}$ such that $\mu (E) = 0$, then $\nu(E) = 0$. \begin{defn} \begin{enumerate} \item The R\'enyi divergence of order $\alpha\in (0,1)\cup (1,\infty)$ is defined as where It may be noted that the quantity where for $\alpha>1$, we adopt the conventions $0^{1-\alpha} = \infty$ and $0\cdot \infty = 0$. \item The Kullback-Leibler divergence of $P$ from $Q$ is defined as